parallel-markets/handbook/security/processes.md

 You should use [Multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) (aka, 2 Factor Authentication, aka 2FA) for every service that provides it.
 Note that 2FA is mandatory for most Parallel services.

 1. Always prefer a time-based one-time password option (a number that changes every 30 seconds) over text message.
 SMS 2FA is vulnerable to an attack known as [a SIM Swap](https://www.wired.com/story/sim-swap-attack-defend-phone/).
-1. Use an app like [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en&ref_topic=2954345) or [Authy](https://authy.com) to provide your time-based one-time passwords
+1. Use an app like [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en&ref_topic=2954345) or [Authy](https://authy.com) to provide your time-based one-time passwords.
+Some services support external authentication devices like [Yubikeys](https://www.yubico.com); these are acceptable forms of 2FA as well (though not all services support them).
 1. Some services allow you to download "backup codes" that you can use instead of a time-based code in case you lose your phone (or access to your time-based password generator).
 Make sure you store these somewhere safe!

 ## Secure Browsing :computer: